ProfessionalAmateur/Reddit-Liked-List-Builder/README.md

 Output
 ------

 The HTML file output will contain the last processed date stamp as well as a list of HTML links to media content.
-The src tags have been labeled data-src and will be toggled on the expansion of the div to help speed up performance of the page load.
+The src attributes have been labeled data-src and will be toggled on the expansion of the div to help speed up performance of the page load.
 Example:

 **Standard Output Sample**